 Step 3: Setting the Tea Table

-But the most important aspect that will make your table really stand out, is the tea cups that you use.
+But the most important aspect of table setting that will make your table really stand out, is the tea cups that you use.
 I personally recommend serving your “tea” in beautiful floral tea cups.
 Now you might think that floral tea cups are expensive but they don’t have to be.
 You can find great deals on Ebay, Goodwill, flea markets, or at your local Chinatown.
-The beauty of tea parties is that all your tea cups do not have to match, so feel free to mix and match.
+The beauty of afternoon tea partying is that all your tea cups do not have to match, so feel free to mix and match.

 Step 4: Tea Party Games

-One of the fun things about tea parties for little girls is that there are so many cute party games to play.
+One of the fun things about afternoon tea partying for little girls is that there are so many cute party games to play.

 Since no princess is complete without a princess tiara, have your guests create their own by decorating a plain tiara found at your local party store.
 Stock your craft station with glue, glitter, ribbons, rhinestones, and stickers.
 If you decide on a fairy theme, instead of a tiara, have your guests decorate a wooden dowel to create their own fairy wand.